 Hope Heller is a licensed clinical social worker.
 During her graduate training, she worked on a spinal cord unit at Bryn Mawr Rehabilitation Hospital.
 Hope also worked at The University of Pennsylvania's Treatment Research Center where she conducted research and therapy with individuals struggling with addiction.
 Since completion of her degree, she has worked on the Acute Rehab Unit at Virginia Hospital Center, as well as on the Neuroscience Unit at MedStar Georgetown University Hospital.
 In addition, Hope has held a variety of positions in healthcare including director of social services at a local long-term care facility and has conducted clinical diagnostic research work with the military.
 She received her masters in social work from The University of Pennsylvania.

 Hope has specialized training in Cognitive Behavioral Therapy and Motivational Interviewing.
 Her primary interests include: working with life transitions, with a focus on aging, as well as chronic and terminal illness.
 Hope currently conducts individual therapy and provides long-term care planning consultation services.

-In addition to her work with The Heller Psychology Group, Hope is the clinical social worker/program coordinator for the MedStar Georgetown University Hospital Huntingtons Disease Care Education and Research Clinic.
+In addition to her work with The Heller Psychology Group, Hope is the Clinical Director of Operations for the Huntington's Disease Care, Education, and Research Center at MedStar Georgetown University Hospital.